f-erm/SODAR/README.md

 Important: Files not contained in one of the specified locations need to have unique names!!

+## Quality of life improvements

 ### Sodar upload script

 This fork adds a small script, which creates the new SODAR project and landing zone.
 Run it directly after the pipeline finishes.
 The required info will be taken from config.yaml.
 To use this script, just add your SODAR credentials at the designated spot.

+### Slurm script

+This fork adds a small script to run this pipeline via slurm, without the need for e.g a screen session.
+Just adjust the __submit_snakemake.sh__ and follow the given instructions.